cormacmchale/KerasNeuralNetwork/README.md

 Software Requirements
 ======
 The following packages are required to run the Program correctly.
 I recommend the latest versions for everything to be compatable.
 The actual version in brackets beside the package is what I have currently on my machine.
 A browser is needed to interact with the server.
 I used chrome for the project but anything modern will do.
+I recommend using [Anaconda](https://www.anaconda.com/) as a package Manager for python libraries.
+Once downloaded you can use "conda list" to see all the python libraries on your machine.
+Then "conda install <packageName>" to add any extra libraries that you might need.

 * Python (3.7.4)
 * Numpy (1.17.2)